-The text above is a desperate plea by the speaker (Ama) to convince her mother to believe the fact that she (Ama) has been raped by her husband (Brother Cyril - Ama's step father).
-Eziokwu is used by Igbo speakers to affirm their sincerity when what is being stated appears doubtful.
+The third example is a desperate plea by the speaker to convince her mother to believe the fact that she has been raped by her husband (Brother Cyril).
+Eziokwu is used by an Igbo speaker to affirm their sincerity when what is being stated appears doubtful.